What matters most: impacted fetal head at caesarean birth

 Please note that the survey takes about 10 seconds to load.

-This project is being led by the team at the University of Bristol.
+This project is being led by a team at the University of Bristol.

 A graphic of a person's head and shoulders in red.